selvastics/inrep/README.md

 ## Acknowledgments

-I thank Alla Sawatzky and Kathrin Schütz for their early endorsement of this project and their insightful guidance during its development.
+I thank Alla Sawatzky and Kathrin Schütz for their early endorsement of this project and their insightful guidance during its conceptualization.

 ---